History of Wikipedia: Development of Wikipedia

-In March 2002, following the withdrawal of funding by Bomis during the dot-com bust, Larry Sanger left both Nupedia and Wikipedia.
-By 2002, Sanger and Wales differed in their views on how best to manage open encyclopedias.
-Both still supported the open-collaboration concept, but the two disagreed on how to handle disruptive editors, specific roles for experts, and the best way to guide the project to success.
+In March 2002, following the withdrawal of funding by Bomis during the dot-com bust, Sanger left both Nupedia and Wikipedia.
+By 2002, he and Wales differed in their views on how best to manage open encyclopedias.
+Both still supported the open-collaboration concept, but they disagreed on how to handle disruptive editors, specific roles for experts, and the best way to guide the project to success.

 Wales went on to establish self-governance and bottom-up self-direction by editors on Wikipedia.
 He made it clear that he would not be involved in the community's day-to-day management, but would encourage it to learn to self-manage and find its own best approaches.
-As of 2007, Wales mostly restricts his own role to occasional input on serious matters, executive activity, advocacy of knowledge, and encouragement of similar reference projects.
+As of 2007, Wales mostly restricted his role to occasional input on serious matters, executive activity, advocacy of knowledge, and encouragement of similar reference projects.

-Sanger says he is an "inclusionist" and is open to almost anything.
-He proposed that experts still have a place in the Web 2.0 world.
-He returned briefly to academia, then joined the Digital Universe Foundation.
-In 2006, Sanger founded Citizendium, an open encyclopedia that used real names for contributors in an effort to reduce disruptive editing, and hoped to facilitate "gentle expert guidance" to increase the accuracy of its content.
+Sanger said he is an "inclusionist" and is open to almost anything, and proposed that experts still have a place in the Web 2.0 world.
+In 2006 he founded Citizendium, an open encyclopedia that used real names for contributors to reduce disruptive editing, and hoped to facilitate "gentle expert guidance" to increase the accuracy of its content.
 Decisions about article content were to be up to the community, but the site was to include a statement about "family-friendly content".
-He stated early on that he intended to leave Citizendium in a few years, by which time the project and its management would presumably be established.

 Past content of Wikipedia

 Old, even obsolete, encyclopedia articles are highly valuable for historical research.
 For each Wikipedia article, past versions are accessible through the "View history" link at the top of the page.
+The full version history of all Wikipedia articles is also available for download as data dumps, in the form of compressed XML files.

-In addition, ZIM File Archive, at Internet Archive, contains past snapshots of full Wikipedia, as well as articles selections, in multiple languages, from different years.
+In addition, the ZIM File Archive, at Internet Archive, contains past full snapshots of Wikipedia as well as article selections, in multiple languages, from different years.
 They can be opened with Kiwix software.
 Between 2007 and 2011, three CD/DVD versions (called Wikipedia Version 0.5, 0.7 and 0.8) containing a selection of articles from English Wikipedia were released.
-They are now available as Kiwix ZIM files, both from ZIM File Archive, and from Kiwix download site.
+They became available as Kiwix ZIM files, both from the ZIM File Archive and from the Kiwix download site.